 We called in for sunset drinks one night and came back for dinner as it looked so good.
 The menu mixes Greek and Italian dishes, with grilled fish, seafood, pasta and risotto.
 One of the specialities is a shrimp pasta which came piled with juicy shrimp in tomato sauce.

 You don’t pay too much of a premium for the location either.
-Prices are reasonable – sea bass was €20 and pasta dishes around €13, and they were happy for us to stay there chatting as long as we liked, and even threw in a free glass of wine.
+Prices are good, with sea bass for €20 and pasta dishes around €14, and the staff were happy for us to stay there chatting as long as we liked, and even threw in a free glass of wine.

-Other Hydra restaurants with amazing locations
+More Hydra restaurants with amazing locations

-Sunset Restaurant: This restaurant on the ramparts which guarded the harbour has one of the best sunset locations around.
-It’s romantically lit with tables along the waterfront – grab one on the edge for the best views – and does sophisticated takes on Greek dishes like seafood aranchini, seabass ceviche and octopus carpaccio, with main courses costing around €20.
+SUNSET RESTAURANT | This restaurant on the ramparts which guarded the harbour has one of the best sunset locations around.
+It’s romantically lit with tables along the waterfront – grab one on the edge for the best views – and serves sophisticated seafood dishes like aranchini, seabass ceviche and octopus carpaccio for around €25.

-Omilos: Formerly known as Lagoudera and a haunt of everyone from the Beatles to the Kennedys, this upscale bistro is located in a former fuel depot near the entrance to the port.
+OMILOS | Formerly known as Lagoudera and a haunt of everyone from the Beatles to the Kennedys, this upscale bistro is located in a former fuel depot near the entrance to the port.
 You can’t get much closer to the water, with waves crashing below the terrace, so it’s a good place for lunch so you can admire the view.
-Food is high-end Mediterranean, with small beautifully crafted portions, at a fairly pricey €25–30 per main course.
+Food is high-end Mediterranean, with small, elegantly crafted portions, at a fairly pricey €30 per main course.

 Other recommended Mediterranean restaurants in Hydra

-Il Casta: If you fancy a change from Greek food, Il Casta is an Italian-owned restaurant serving Neopolitan cuisine.
+IL CASTA: If you fancy a change from Greek food, Il Casta is an Italian-owned restaurant serving Neopolitan cuisine.
 It’s set down an alleyway inland from the port with a secluded private courtyard.
 They make their own pasta, with Italian classics like spaghetti with clams and pillowy stuffed ravioli on the menu, and wines imported from Italy.
 Portions are fairly small but tasty and well presented, with pasta around €21 and wine from €30.

 Kodylenia’s is a popular waterside restaurant overlooking Kamini harbour, a 15-minute walk or short water taxi ride from Hydra harbour.
 There’s a shady terrace wrapped around the building where you can watch the boats coming and going below.

-They also do one of the best Greek salads I had on the island (and I tried a few) and a fisherman’s salad packed with seafood.
-Prices are reasonable with two main courses and a half-litre of local white wine at lunchtime costing around €30.
+They also do one of the best Greek salads I had on the island (and I tried a lot of them) and a fisherman’s salad that’s packed with seafood.
+Prices are fair with two main course salads and a half-litre of local white wine at lunchtime costing €33.

-Other good restaurants outside Hydra town
+More good restaurants outside Hydra town

-Christina’s: Christina’s is a family-run taverna passed down through the generations, located in a whitewashed house in Kamini.
-It’s good value with Greek home cooking using vegetables grown in their own gardens.
+CHRISTINA’S | Christina’s is a family-run taverna passed down through the generations, located in a whitewashed house in Kamini.
+It’s good value with Greek home-cooking using vegetables grown in their own gardens.
 Think beetroot salads, stuffed peppers and fried fish.
-And look out for the friendly cats who gather around the terrace.
+And look out for the friendly cats who gather on the terrace.

-Four Seasons Hydra: You’ll find one of the island’s remotest restaurants at the Four Seasons Hydra* on Plakes beach.
-It’s a 45-minute walk from Hydra harbour or the resort runs a shuttle boat for €8 return.
+FOUR SEASONS | You’ll find one of the island’s remotest restaurants at the Four Seasons Hydra* on Plakes beach.
+It’s a 45-minute walk from Hydra harbour or the resort runs a shuttle boat for €10 return.
 The restaurant has a gorgeous setting right on the edge of the beach surrounded by pine trees.
 It’s a stylish take on a traditional taverna with seafood and fish dishes.
 And there are sunbeds for hire if you fancy a post-lunch nap.

 Other fantastic bars in Hydra

-Pirate Bar: Finally, Pirate Bar was our go-to spot to end the evening with a metaxa – and a cat or two.
-This bar on the corner of the harbour is open all day and is a great spot for people (and boat) watching.
-It’s been going since 1976 and is one of the island’s party hubs in summer but quieter off-season.
-It’s an amiable place where the staff will know your usual order after a couple of days, and has lots of lovely black cats to stroke.
+PIRATE BAR | Finally, Pirate Bar was our go-to spot to end the evening with a metaxa – and a cat or two.
+This bar on the corner of the harbour is open all day and is a great spot for people watching.
+It’s been going since 1976 and is one of the island’s party hubs with loud music in summer but is quieter off-season.
+It’s an amiable place where staff will know your usual order after a couple of days, and has lots of lovely black cats to stroke.